-The Group operates in Asia with dominant operations in Singapore, Malaysia and The People's Republic of China.
-Entities in the Group regularly transact in currencies other than their respective functional currencies ("foreign currencies").
+The Group operates internationally with dominant operations in Singapore, Malaysia and the People's Republic of China.
+To manage the currency risk arising from foreign operations, entities in the Group regularly transacts in their respective functional currencies ("foreign currencies") such as the Singapore Dollar ("SGD") and Malaysian Ringgit ("MYR").

-The Group is exposed to currency translation risk on the net assets in foreign operations in Malaysia and The People's Republic of China.
-These currency exposures are monitored on a regular basis.
+The Group is exposed to currency translation risk on the net assets of the Group's foreign operations in Malaysia and the People's Republic of China.
+The Group also has investments in financial assets, available-for-sale whose valuations are exposed to movement in foreign exchange rates.
+These translation differences and currency exposures are monitored on a regular basis.